-(1) Notify adjacent communities and the Wyoming Disaster and Civil (state coordinating of a watercourse, and submit evidence of such notification to the Federal Emergency Management Agency.

-Defense prior to any alteration or relocation agency)

-- (2) Require that maintenance is provided within the altered or relocated portion of said water course so that the flood carrying capacity is not dimished. - Interpretation of FHBM Boundaries
+- (1) Notify adjacent communities and the Wyoming Disaster and Civil Defense Agency prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Emergency Management Agency. - (2) Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood carrying capacity is not diminished. - 4.3-5 Interpretation of FIRM Boundaries